This article on Pulau Ubin was last updated in August 2020.

 About half a km from the Main Village is the wonderful Butterfly Hill where you will find over 50 plant species that are said to attract around 140 species of butterfly.
 They range from the everyday to the rarer species such as the Dwarf Crow.

 Yup, you can bring your rod and chill out in Pulau Ubin while waiting for the fish to bite.
-While fishing is not allowed in the quarries, you’ll surely catch something.
+While fishing is not allowed in the quarries, there are many fishing spots throughout the island that are popular with amateur and pros, you’ll surely catch something.

 Discover what living in Pulau Ubin was like by attending the 4 hour Pulau Ubin Tour.
 This cycling and hiking tour will educate you on Pulau Ubin’s heritage with stories of history.
 It also explores the biodiversity and natural landscapes of the area.